A man in a suit working on a laptop at a desk with a brick archway in the background.

 1. Kiwis and Kiwiberries: A Top Profitable Crop for Small Farms · 2.
 Ginger: Maximizing Returns with High-Demand Crops · 3.
 Shiitake Mushrooms: Cultivating …

 Another factor is timing.
 I’ve mentioned in other reports that I use some useful greenhouse space to grow an early planting of beets and carrots (see first picture).
 Not always a very profitable crop choice, but it works for me, because I am often the only grower at my earliest markets with these crops.
-I can charge a premium, and also create a clientele early in the season.
+I can charge a premium, and also establish a clientele early in the season.

 You can grow a LOT of carrots and beets in a relatively small space with intensive planting.
 Intensive planting ups the income per bed.
 I also start beets indoors under lights and transplant them to the greenhouse.
 This allows for exact spacing and eliminates thinning.